stsolovey/Yandex-Mail-via-Http-Requests/README.md

 *login* and *password* is your Yandex Mail credentials, *to_emails* assumes the destination address of emails when sending the contents of the drafts folder.

-Keep in mind that sending drafts does not automatically delete the letter from this folder.
+Keep in mind that sending drafts does not automatically delete if.

 You can find usage example in **usage_example.py** folder.